szli6792/CSCI-3308-Team-3/PAGE_TESTING.md

 Parameters needed for the page:

-- Food ID, User login status, Is user subscribed status.
+- Food ID

 Data needed to render the page:

-- Extended food properties (Pictures of food and farm, Information about food and farm, Rating and in depth review information from verified customers, Price), User information data (Logged in status, subscription status).
+- Extended food properties (Pictures of food and farm, Information about food and farm, Rating and in depth review information from verified customers, Price)

 Link destinations for the page:

-- Home page, About us page, Categories page, My cart page, My wish list page, My account page.
+- Home page, About us page, My account page.

 List of tests for verifying the rendering of the page:

-- (Test 6) Test user sign on, (Test 2) Test linked pages, (Test 4) Test pictures displayed, (Test 1) Test integrity of products displayed.
+- (test-#pagename_links) Test linked pages, (test_#pagename_img) Test pictures displayed, (test_#pagename_data) Test integrity of products displayed.

 - (**Tests described in detail at bottom**)